crux82/FEVER-it/README.md

 ### How to cite FEVER-it

-This dataset was introduced in the work *"Leveraging Large Language Models for Fact Verification in Italian"* available at the following [link](XXX.pdf).
+This dataset was introduced in the work *"Leveraging Large Language Models for Fact Verification in Italian"* available at the following [XXXXXXXXXXXXXXXX](XXX.pdf).
 If you find FEVER-it useful for your research, please cite the following paper:

 ~~~~